mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 ![Cold Start for Basic Javascript Functions](/coldstart-js-baseline.png)

 AWS is clearly doing the best job here.
 GCP takes the second place, and Azure is the slowest.
-The rivals are sort of close though, seemingly playing in the same league, so the exact disposition might change over time.
+The rivals are sort of close though, seemingly playing in the same league so the exact disposition might change over time.

 How Do Languages Compare?
 -------------------------